top of page

 Frequently Asked Questions

-We have heard a lot of concerns about changes to the examination requirement for DC social work licensure.
-We want to address concerns here.
+We have heard concerns about changes to the examination requirement for DC social work licensure.
 If you have more questions, please feel free to reach out to us!

 If you prefer a summary, here is a quicker two-page policy brief.
 Also, if you would like to read external links, here is a Linktree with a variety of sources of information about the social work licensing exams.